 How to think clearly

 Our brain is tuned to think with quick processes that are sometimes wrong and sometimes right.
 These quick processes are called heuristics and cognitive biases.
 Cognitive biases are the persistent mistakes the brain makes while thinking.
-Jumping to conclusions is a prime example of such biases.
+Selectively paying attention to small amounts of details is a prime example of such biases.
 Heuristics are thinking patterns that give quick, moderately correct solutions.
-Biases are inherently warped and skewed; that hampers decision making.
-Sometimes we acquire templates of thinking or thinking patterns that are very damaging to our mental health (commonly seen in anxiety and depression).
+Biases are inherently warped and skewed; that hampers decision-making.
+Sometimes, we acquire templates of thinking or thinking patterns that are very damaging to our mental health (commonly seen in anxiety and depression).
 Those are called cognitive distortions.
 You can use these techniques to deal with cognitive distortions over and above the recommendations made below.

 Common cognitive biases and heuristics